SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 }
 ```

-It seems that, for each character in the argument `flag`---presumably, the flag for the CTF challenge---it plucks and removes an arbitrary character in `pool` and ensures that two match: `pool` is a scrambled version of the correct flag, and `flag` must match the unscrambled version of `pool`.
-The characters from `pool` are removed in a consistent yet unintuitive order, depending on what `i` happens to be, but `flag` is processed from left to right.
-Therefore, I could modify `x` to print out the characters in `pool` in the order they are plucked out to reveal the unscrambled version of the correct `flag`.
+It seems that, for each character in the argument `flag`{:.language-js}---presumably, the flag for the CTF challenge---it plucks and removes an arbitrary character in `pool`{:.language-js} and ensures that two match: `pool`{:.language-js} is a scrambled version of the correct flag, and `flag`{:.language-js} must match the unscrambled version of `pool`{:.language-js}.
+The characters from `pool`{:.language-js} are removed in a consistent yet unintuitive order, depending on what `i`{:.language-js} happens to be, but `flag`{:.language-js} is processed from left to right.
+Therefore, I could modify `x`{:.language-js} to print out the characters in `pool`{:.language-js} in the order they are plucked out to reveal the unscrambled version of the correct `flag`{:.language-js}.

 ```js
 > s = ''